-Redbox Limited, the Company's immediate parent, is a subsidiary of Lombard Bank Malta p.l.c.
+Redbox Limited, the Company's immediate parent, is a subsidiary of Lombard Bank Malta p.l.c., the ultimate parent.
 All entities that are controlled by Lombard Bank Malta p.l.c. are considered by the Directors to be related parties.
 The major shareholders of Lombard Bank Malta p.l.c. are also considered to be related parties.